I have only come across a handful of brilliant leaders and managers in my working career

-The ingredient these people shared was, they were intrinsically drawn to “doing the right thing”.
+The best leaders and managers display a secret ingredient.
+These leaders and managers were intrinsically drawn to “doing the right thing”.
 The “right thing” for these leaders and managers wasn’t always popular.
 The act of choosing for them was sometimes personally agonising, but they still made those decisions.

 When questioned, many leaders and managers know what “doing the right thing” is, but quite often, mysteriously, they just don’t make that decision.
-Thus, opportunities are lost, credibility is questioned and results are lower than expected.
+When these decisions are made, then opportunities are lost, credibility is questioned and results are lower than expected.

 - Take the least line of resistance

 - Let Counter opinion sway and intimidate them